Real estate appraisal: Practice in the UK

-There are a number of variations to a residential building survey which offers the home purchaser a choice of products.
-The two main variants are the RICS Guidance note version stemming from the earlier RICS guidance note 2004 (more recently updated by the "Surveys of residential property RICS guidance note 3rd edition" which was introduced in December 2013).
-The primary difference between guidance note and the practice note for the consumer is the format of the reports.
-A bespoke style or a framework (traffic light signal) style.
-For surveyors guidance is "best practice" and practice note is "mandatory".

-The guidance note version can be provided in an agreed word document style format with an appendix for photographs etc. There is also a choice (at extra commissioning cost) to add a market valuation and other services such as costing for repairs and project management / further investigation services by agreement as cited at the end of this description.
-In effect, is a fully bespoke report.

-The alternative is the practice note version (introduced to the market in November 2012).
-It is a similar traffic light signal format as the other RICS survey products such as the RICS condition report and the RICS homebuyer reports.

-Both report formats (guidance note and practice note versions) are appropriate for virtually all properties, including but not limited to listed buildings, thatched cottages, timber-frame homes and so on,.

 The building survey is the most detailed survey available from most firms of chartered surveyors.
 Thorough though it is, it may still lead to recommendations for further investigation from other specialists; see below.
 However, A competent surveyor will always try to investigate causes of damp and building defects before recommending for further investigation.
 The building survey report is much longer than the condition report but may not be much longer than the homebuyer report as its content depends on the condition observed in each individual case.
 The practice note version building survey looks in more detail at the property to report on the visual condition and maintenance needs of nine external elements of construction, with scope for sub-division into individual features, with the nine internal elements of construction and the seven services supplied to the building examined in a similar manner.
 Also, the three key components of the grounds in which the property is sited can be subdivided as necessary.